 What does it mean to be a Christian?

-Okay, so Christians were disciples.
-Disciples are followers of Jesus.
-They’re people who recognize Jesus as Savior (another word for Christ), listen to His teaching, and put His words into action.
+Okay, so Christians are disciples—followers of Jesus Christ.
+They’re people who recognize Jesus as Savior (another word for Christ), pay attention to His teaching, and put His words into action.
 The gospels (the books of Matthew, Mark, Luke, and John) are accounts of Jesus’ life, and in them we see how Jesus calls all of us to live today.
 Jesus summed up what it looks like to live like Him in Matthew 22:

 “Teacher, which is the greatest commandment in the Law?”
 Jesus replied: “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’
 Matthew 22:36-39 NIV